ambitus/pyracf/common/downstream_fatal_error.md

 &nbsp;

-As stated, this error can also appear if IRRSMO00 raises a problem with data passed in from pyRACF.
-This may happen when pyRACF receives data or data-types that do not align with use-cases for the traits in use.
-In this case, or others where a response is returned from IRRSMO00, you can review the initial command as well as error messages and information in the `result` dictionary as a part of the error.
+As stated, this error can also appear if there is a problem with the data pyRACF passes to IRRSMO00.
+In this situation, you can review the `request_xml` and the `result_dictionary`, which are stored as attributes in the `DownstreamFatalError` exception object for more information.

 ###### Python Script
 ```python